The Castle of Rose-Colored Clouds

 Cedric stayed with the old woman a couple of more days.
 He repaired her cottage and drew plenty of fresh water for her.
 Then he went on his way.
 For many nights, he dreamt about the sword known as Gull, the red mantle and the stallion grey.
 But each time when he awoke, he did not have any better idea how to find them than he had had before.
 And with barely a coin in his pocket, even if he were lucky enough to come upon one of the magical items, he could hardly buy them anyway.

 Some weeks later, Cedric was traveling through a wild and desolate mountain region where dangerous gorges and dark ravines opened on every side.
 Suddenly he heard a desperate cry.
-A young boy burst past him who was followed by an enormous slithering snake, 200 feet long and 20 feet wide, with black hair shaking from its neck, shining thick horny scales from neck to tail, and flaming red eyes.
+A young boy burst past him who was followed by an enormous slithering snake, 200 feet long and 20 feet wide, with black hair shaking from its neck.
+Thick horny scales shone from neck to tail, and its red eyes flamed.

 The Lad and the Maiden in the Rose Colored Clouds